 1997: 10,000 Maniacs released Love Among the Ruins, their sixth studio album and first with new lead singer Mary Ramsey.

-1997: Neil Young and Crazy Horse released the live album Year of the Horse as a companion to the documentary of the same name that depicts the band during their 1996 tour.
+1997: Neil Young and Crazy Horse released the live album Year of the Horse as a companion to the documentary of the same name that depicts the band’s 1996 tour.

 2003: Steve Winwood released his eighth solo studio album, About Time.
 It was Winwood’s first album since 1997 and marked a return to a musical style more in line with his earlier work with Traffic.